railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_traceability.rst

    :scale: 75
    :align: center

-   *Splitting a Lot into uniquely Identified Parts*
+   *Splitting a Serial Number into uniquely Identified Parts*

 .. index:: traceability (stock)

 Traceability
 ------------

-If you key in the lot numbers for stock moves as described above, you can investigate the traceability of any given lot number.
-Go to the menu :menuselection:`Warehouse --> Traceability --> Production Lots` or :menuselection:`Warehouse --> Traceability --> Packs`.
+If you key in the Serial numbers for stock moves as described above, you can investigate the traceability of any given Serial number.
+Go to the menu :menuselection:`Warehouse --> Traceability --> Serial Number` or :menuselection:`Warehouse --> Traceability --> Packs`.

 .. tip:: Product Shortcuts

-    From the product form, the toolbar to the right offers useful information:
+    From the product form, in more option offers useful information:

-    * :guilabel:`Minimum Stock Rules`,
+    * :guilabel:`Product Margin`,

     * :guilabel:`Stock by Location`,

-    * :guilabel:`Product Sales`,
+    * :guilabel:`Sales Order Lines`,

-    * :guilabel:`Bills of Material`.
+    * :guilabel:`Product BoM Structure`.

-Search for a particular lot using the filters for the lot number, the date or the product.
-Once you can see the form about this lot, several actions can be performed:
+There are several actions can be performed :

 * :guilabel:`Upstream Traceability`: from supplier through to customers,